-Our commitment goes as far as providing a mental health worker on-site, who has been funded for two years from 2018 by a generous grant from Global’s, ‘Make some Noise’.
+Our commitment goes as far as providing a mental health worker on-site, who has been funded from 2018 by generous grants from Global’s, ‘Make some Noise’ and additionally funded by People’s Health Trust using money raised through The Health Lottery in the South West.
 We call this project ‘Heart N’ Soul’.

 We also have external referral partners with whom we work, providing extra help for the more serious psychological conditions we may encounter.The range of things we help with is extensive and includes –

 - Low self-esteem

 - Other mental health challenges

 A final point worth reiterating, young people with issues like these are the minority who come and go through our doors.
 There’s nothing sad or troubled about our endeavour – it’s a place of hope, fun, creativity and above all, changed lives.

 If you want a confidential chat, just email or call Andy Rance at 01752 843570 or email@example.com.